Skip to content Skip to footer

-The question of which ethnicity is the oldest among Igbo, Benin, and Yoruba has been debated for a long time by historians, anthropologists, and fans of African history.
-These three ethnicities have long and rich histories, cultural traditions, and stories.
-Each has its tales of origin and archaeological proof showing their ages.
-In this article, we shall look at the origins, histories, and cultural contributions of these tribes to determine which may be the oldest.
+The question of which ethnicity is the oldest among the Igbo, Benin, and Yoruba has long been debated by historians, anthropologists, and lovers of African history.
+These three groups possess rich cultural traditions and ancient stories of origin supported by archaeology.
+Each has evidence showing its deep historical roots.
+In this article, we explore their origins, histories, and contributions to determine which civilisation may indeed be the oldest.

 An Overview of the Tribes